ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 A registration officer can download the pre-registration data while being online.
 It is possible to download the demographic data of an individual only and the system does not allow to download the documents, which were uploaded by the applicant.

-The system also enables a user to view the progress of download.
+The system also enables an operator to view the progress of download.

 The pre-registration data can be downloaded only for that particular registration center, where the pre-registration data download is initiated